Review: One Plus Nord N200 5G brings 5G to the masses

 OnePlus Nord N200 5G: Price and availability

 The OnePlus Nord N200 5G was announced in mid-June 2021 and became available for purchase on June 25, 2021, in the United States and Canada.
 A single configuration of the handset with 4GB RAM and 64GB storage in a gorgeous Blue Quantum color is available for $240.
-It is a carrier exclusive to T-Moble and Metro by T-Mobile, but you can pick up an unlocked version directly from OnePlus or Best Buy.
-The Nord N200 5G is OnePlus's cheapest 5G phone to date, and it's also one of the most affordable 5G devices worldwide.
+It was a carrier exclusive to T-Moble and Metro by T-Mobile, but now you can pick up an unlocked version directly from OnePlus, Amazon or Best Buy.
+At the time of writing, the Nord N200 5G is OnePlus's cheapest 5G phone to date, and it's also one of the most affordable 5G devices worldwide.

 OnePlus Nord N200 5G: Nord family comparisons